View Details Explore Now →

 If vision insurance doesn't cover color blindness aids, what are my other options?

 Besides HSAs and FSAs, explore non-profit organizations that offer financial assistance for vision-related expenses.
-You may also consider fundraising or personal loans to cover the costs of assistive devices or therapies.
+You may also consider fundraising or personal Loans to cover the costs of assistive devices or therapies.

 Sarah Jenkins